spockjs/spockjs/README.md

 ### Assertion blocks

-**Note:** At the moment, your test files need to `import assert from 'power-assert';` for this to work.
-In the future, the plugin will be able to handle this for you automatically.

 Inside of a block labeled with `expect:` or `then:`, all statements will be considered assertions and evaluated to check for truth: